jbarratt/serialized.net/_posts/2009-04-15-wordpress-plugins-and-external-services.markdown

 I guess I need to either switch to using an in-browser widget model, or cron a fetch of that data locally on some reasonable interval.
 That might be a nice service for WordPress to have internally for widget authors: 'cron/cache mode.'
 Provide a URL to curl periodically that updates the caches on all your active widgets, as well as a global configuration about how fresh you want your data to be.

-I don't care if any of those results are more than an hour up to date, I'd much prefer to have my page load time cut by <b>3.24 seconds</b> than have it be up-to-the second accurate.
+I don't care if any of those results are more than an hour up to date, I'd much prefer to have my page load time cut by **3.24 seconds** than have it be up-to-the second accurate.